garybgenett/gary-os/README.md

   | Web browser       | [Links]        | Includes [surf] and [Firefox]

 The dwm title bar has brief reminders for the shortcuts below.
 Use 'XSESSION=openbox startx' for Openbox instead of dwm.
+In Links, use the top bar for the menu and 'g' to open the URL bar.

   |                    | |
   |:---                |:---